scottdware/panco/README.md

 is another primary function, wheras you can query any log type just like you would in the GUI, and export them to a CSV file locally on your machine.

+All of the backend functions are from the [go-panos](https://github.com/scottdware/go-panos) package.

 More features will continue to be added.

 For a detailed explanation of commands, and how they are used, click on any one of the